niels-lubbes/moebius_aut/README.md

 ## Introduction

-Moebius-aut is a Python library for constructing surfaces that with prescribed Moebius automorphisms.
-The surfaces that are constructed contain at least two conics through each point.
-Algebraically, this library computes quadratic forms in an ideal that are invariant under subgroups of SL(2)xSL(2) and SL(3).
+Moebius-aut is a python library that computes G-invariant quadratic forms in the ideal of surfaces.
+In this implementation we consider surfaces that are projections of the double Segre surface or Veronese surface.
+The group G is assumed to be a subgroup of SL(2)xSL(2) or SL(3).

 This library depends on [SageMath](https://SageMath.org) libraries.